-A 2-digit number that identifies the major type of assistance a case receives.
+A 2-digit number that identifies the major type of assistance a case receives in the legacy system.

 CDB is the abbreviation for the "client database."
-The CDB is the computer system that contains information about applicants and clients.
+The CDB is the legacy computer system that contains information about applicants and customers.
 It includes a history of benefits and the current benefit status.

 charge upon a claim

-DHS has the right to repayment when a client gets money for an injury.
+DHS has the right to repayment when a customer gets money for an injury.
 This is called charge upon a claim.

 A property tax relief benefit for qualifying persons.
 The program is administered by the Illinois Department of Revenue.